rubenrua/Notes/startups.md

 * People who say it cannot be done, should not interrupt those who are doing it (Bernard Shaw)
 * When failure is expensive, plan carefully.
 When failure is cheap, act quickly.
 (James Clear)
 * Si no cuestan dinero no son principios, son opiniones.
 (Diego Mariño)
+* Let curiosity be your compass.
+It remains Day 1.
+(Jeff Bezos)

 Palabros
 ------------------